-Since its inception in 1987, the European Challenge Tour has developed into a proven training ground, where the champions-in-waiting battle worldwide in Europe, Africa and Asia to make it to the Challenge Tours’ end of season Grand Final and to gain one of those life changing Top 15 cards to the European Tour.
+Since its inception in 1987, the European Challenge Tour has developed into a proven training ground, where the golfing champions-in-waiting do battle across the globe to make it to the end-of-season Grand Final and gain a potentially life-changing card for the European Tour.

-Scores of players have progressed through the Challenge Tour and gone on to become champions and Ryder Cup legends; Thomas Björn, Ian Poulter, Justin Rose, Edoardo Molinari, Henrik Stenson, Martin Kaymer, Louis Oosthuizen, to name but a few.
+Dozens of players have progressed from the Challenge Tour and gone on to become Major Champions, including Justin Rose, Martin Kaymer and Louis Oosthuizen; and Ryder Cup stars, such as Thomas Björn, Ian Poulter and Henrik Stenson.

-The no-frills competition is fierce, testing playing ability and character to the limit, it can, at times, be a stern examination, but those who do make the grade know that the chance of fame and fortune awaits.
+The competition is fierce, testing players’ ability and character to the limit.
+At times, it can be a stern examination, but those who do make the grade know that the chance of fame and fortune awaits.